meme8383/Integrative-Tucson/README.md

-**This project is made public as a result of the removal of Herouku's Free Tier and is hereby Deprecated**
+**This project is made public as a result of the removal of Herouku's Free Tier and is hereby deprecated.**

 # Integrative-Tucson